quixio/quix-streams/docs/features/data-frames.md

 | 3         | car-1       | 125   | 3    |
 | 6         | car-2       | 110   | 2    |

-Is represented as the following pandas Data Frame:
+Is represented as the following pandas DataFrame:

 | time | TAG\_\_CarId | Speed | Gear |
 | ---- | ------------ | ----- | ---- |